Tomas-Kaiser/docker_tutorial/README.md

 ### JSON & YML Formats

-We use JSON for exchanging data & YML for configuration files because it is a bit slower when parsing data.
+We use JSON for exchanging data & YML (YAML, both is correct) for configuration files because it is a bit slower when parsing data.